PRIVACY POLICY

 International Transfers

 Our starting position is always to keep personal data within the UK or European Economic Area (‘EEA’) where the UK GDPR or EU GDPR applies respectively.
 However, in order to carry out the above purposes, we may use third parties and their facilities outside the EEA.
 In all such cases we will ensure that appropriate security measures are in place to protect your personal data and a valid legal basis for the transfer applies.
+To govern transfers of personal information from the EU/EEA to recipients outside the EU/EEA, we have entered into standard contractual clauses adopted by the European Commission (“Data Transfer Agreement”) between the companies in the Company Group.
+We are happy to provide you with a copy of the Data Transfer Agreement upon request.

 Cookies